NoelMatero/NoelMatero/README.md

 </h3>

-- Developed the control software for Team Finland’s robot in the FIRST Global Challenge, including a full PID control system and a soft-start mechanism.
+- Developed the control software for Team Finland’s robot in the world's largest robotics competition, including a full PID control system and a soft-start mechanism.
+Placed 25th / 181 countries

 <h1 align="center">Tech Stack</h1>